I have a DS918+. It's pretty good, but I'm not sure it's what I'd do if I was looking to buy now.

 Also, drives have become available in bigger sizes faster than my storage needs have grown.
 When I got the NAS, 6Tb drives were the sweet spot for price per Tb, but now 20Tb drives are fairly reasonable.
 And I don't have that much data.

 I'll probably start moving towards having a Mac mini with a couple of external drives, set up to copy from one drive to the other overnight.
-It's still not a perfect setup, but it would be easier to manage, and a lot more powerful.
+It's still not a perfect setup, but it would be easy to manage, and a lot more powerful.